Prague Airport

 There's a shuttle bus service from the airport too.
 It takes multiple guests at a time but really isn't much cheaper than a standard taxi.

-Things to Do at Prague Airport
+Things to do at the Airport

 There are other things to do at Prague Airport - not just standing in security lines and waiting around.
 For starters, visit the airport's museum exhibition.
 It has a few photos and details about the history of the airport and a documentary film.
 There's also a historical replica of an Avia BH25 that you can sit in.